-Notes and accounts payable - trade which constitute operating liabilities, expose the Group to liquidity risk; nevertheless, most have a payment period of no longer than one year, and each Group company deploys a number of different measures, such as the preparation of cash flow management plans and the like, in order to manage this risk.
+In terms of operating liabilities in the form of notes and accounts payable - trade, most of those payment periods are no longer than one year.
+Short-term loans payable are principally used to procure working capital.
+They are exposed to liquidity risk but each Group company deploys a number of different measures, such as the preparation of cash flow management plans and the like, in order to manage this risk.